aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-notification-and-tracking/tracking-email-document-conversion-progress-with-csharp-code/_index.md

 Yes, you can track email document conversion progress using custom progress handlers, as demonstrated in this article.

 ### Is Aspose.Email for .NET easy to integrate into my C# project?
 Yes, Aspose.Email for .NET is easy to integrate into C# projects.
-You can download and install the library from the official website.
+You can download and install the library from the website.

 ### Are there other libraries for working with emails in C#?
 Yes, there are other libraries, but Aspose.Email for .NET is known for its comprehensive features and ease of use.